h3rald/h3rald/contents/articles/december-adventure-2024.md

 I improved the [playground](https://hex.2c.fyi/play) a little bit.
 I added a button to "upload a file" by copying and pasting it into a textarea and evaluating it.
 I ended up increasing the STDIN buffer to 16kb and implement a way to strip hashbang, comments, and newlines before sending it through the REPL... kinda hacky, but it seems to work.

 I have also been thinking about creating a new `::` symbol to create operators (to avoid using `.` on all user symbols all the time) and also some possible modules for a hypothetical standard library.

+### Day #23

+I started working on a [next](https://github.com/h3rald/hex/tree/next) branch because I am introducing some breaking changes.
+Because I am determined to keep the number of symbols fixed to 64, every time I add something new, I have to remove something else.
+The choice typically falls upon those symbols that can be implemented in hex more easily using other symbols, so right now, in the next release I am going to remove the following:

+- filter
+- clear
+- each

+And add the following:

+- `::` &mdash; Define a new _operator_, i.e. a symbol meant to modify the stack.
+This will be defined as an ordinary quotation, but that will be immediately dequoted when pushed on the stack, achieving an effect similar to native symbols.
+- `symbols` &mdash; returns a quotation containing strings corresponding to all known symbols.
+Useful for introspection, memory management, etc.
+- `throw` &mdash; Throw an error.

+All of these symbols require some internal wizardry that cannot be implemented in hex itself, so, they should be native symbols.

+At the same time, I also started working on a (currently untested) [utils.hex](https://github.com/h3rald/hex/blob/next/lib/utils.hex) defining a few utility symbols.
+The idea is to create a little _standard library_ in hex itself.